Drone helps find woman in her 90s after she went missing during a walk

 The flare camera capabilities allow deputies to search at night.

-The flare camera has helped the sheriff’s office with a range of situation, from finding suspects hiding to keeping deputies safe from danger by getting a bird’s eye view of what’s around them.
+The flare camera has helped the sheriff’s office with a range of situations, from finding suspects hiding to keeping deputies safe from danger by getting a bird’s eye view of what’s around them.

 (0) comments